October 2 & October 9, 2025

 A Facebook group will be created for this workshop.

-All of our online workshops are recorded, and with the purchase of a seat in the class, you have access to the recording(s) between workshop sessions and for 45 days after the workshop ends.
+All of our online workshops are recorded.
+With the purchase of a seat in the class, you will have access to the recording(s) between workshop sessions, as well as for 45 days after the workshop ends.

 We now offer Zoom classes through Pocosin Art School (Pocosin Arts.)